 If your website has been compromised by SocGholish malware, you can follow these to clean up the infection and harden your website to prevent further attacks.

-3. Use it or lose it (when it comes to plugins, themes, and software).
+- Use it or lose it (when it comes to plugins, themes, and software).
 Inspect all themes, plugins, and other third-party components installed on your website.
-A simple deactivation is not enough – delete anything that you don’t recognize or no longer use.
+Remove anything that you’re not actively using to help mitigate risk.
+A simple deactivation is not enough – delete anything that you don’t recognize or no longer need for your site.

 Sucuri’s researchers and remediation analysts have been tracking and removing SocGholish malware from infected environments for over seven years.
 If you need help identifying and cleaning up malware on your website, our experienced security specialists are always happy to lend a hand.